valtur11/ClassroomUp/README.md

 Challenges we ran into

-Other than lack of experience with github for one of our team member, meeting up/starting so late, and Working in different time zones, We didn't really have a major coding challenge.
+Some non-code Challenges that we had was/were lack of experience with github for one of our team member, meeting up/starting so late, and Working in different time zones.
+The biggest coding issue that we had was that we were unable to incorporate our speech to text function in.

 Technologies we used